 Unlike other more traditional traditions, customisation is done in a rather modern fashion at Edit Suits.
 Firstly, customers will have to create an online account on the Edit Suits website (password is personal and won’t be known to the staff).
 Thereafter, the stylists (Syafiq in my case) will guide you through the various customisation options, which one makes on the Ipad.
 I have to say, I found this quite refreshing and effective.
 The beauty of this is that for repeat orders, you can order via the Edit Suits website from the comfort of your home, and make the customisation options yourself!
 Tailoring is generally viewed as a traditional industry, but Edit Suits is certainly harnessing technology to make life easier for customers in this 21st century.

-For the suit, I went with a more contemporary slim notch lapels, straight pockets, double vents at the back, pic stitching along the lapels, and a monogram on the inner of the jacket.
+For the suit, I went with more contemporary slim notch lapels, straight pockets, double vents at the back, pic stitching along the lapels, and a monogram on the inner of the jacket.
 As seen in the photo above, the monogram is offered in three distinct styles, with a variety of colours to choose from.

 For the vest, I chose to have straight pockets, a pointed button, and a belt at the back.
 For my trousers, I opted for side adjusters (I hate belt loops), and went for a modern no break styling for the length.

-To top it off, I went for a slim cutting on my dress shirt, with a small spread collar, fitted collar stays (I always forget to remove the collar stays before washing my clothes if the stays are removable), angled French cuffs, and a plain plackets without pockets.
+To top it off, I went for a slim cutting on my dress shirt, with a small spread collar, fitted collar stays (I always forget to remove the collar stays before washing my clothes if the stays are removable), angled French cuffs, and plain plackets without pockets.

 With the customisation options settled, it was time to move on to the measurement!